-When a customer in Cornwall needed to excavate an old culvert that had been lying dormant for several years, a quick solution was required to remove the built-up material.
+PIER (UK) were required to take part in a Vacuum Excavation project when a customer in Cornwall needed to excavate an old culvert that had been lying dormant for several years.
+A quick solution was required to remove the built-up material.

 Throughout a number of years, ground material had begun to build-up inside the culvert, almost completely filling it and with the contractors unsure of the structure integrity, they suggested the use of a Vacuum Excavator.